surajchoubey/gsoc21-old/_posts/2021-07-12-simple-mc-integration.markdown

 ### An example using function evaluation at sample points

 A little different example when we are not dealing with the acception-rejection sampling area and the entire subspace is our integration domain and our sampling area.
-In here we evaluate the function at each domain.
+In here we evaluate the function at each point.
 Suppose we take an integration function `f(x) = e^( -x^2 )`.
 Since the function has depends on one variable only that is, `x`, it is supposed to be 1-dimensional function and we wish to integrate it from `-1 <= x <= 1`.

 {:refdef: style="text-align: center;"}
 ![e power minus x squared integration]({{site.baseurl}}/assets/mc_integration2.png) {: refdef}

-* We start by taking random sample points inside our our subspace that is `x \belongsto [-1,1]`.
+* We start off by taking random sample points inside our our subspace that is `x \belongsto [-1,1]`.
 * Suppose for `N` sample points we run loop `N` times.
 * We evaluate the function at each point and take the sum overall. `sum += F(X)`, where X is our sampled point.
 * Volume of the subspace is 2 units let it be `volume`.